- Video length: 1:50

 - Under Overrun, change the Maximum overrun to 5 points and press Enter.

-- Under Reduce size, select the Reduce font size check box.
+- Under Reduce size, check the Reduce font size box.
 Under Font size reduction, change the Lower limit to 7.5 pts and press Enter.

 - Under Font width compression, change the Lower limit to 95% and press Enter.